Additional Education Funding Resources

 - College Board

-For additional information, contact your state Education Services Officer.
+For additional information, contact your state education services officer (ESO).

 - GoArmyEd is the Army's virtual gateway to tuition assistance.
 All eligible Active Duty, National Guard and Army Reserve Soldiers can access GoArmyEd online anytime to manage education records, including college classes, testing, on-duty classes and Army Education Counselor support.